 - Clean and disinfect surfaces or objects.
 Clean and disinfect frequently touched surfaces at home, work or school, especially when someone is ill.
-Find additional CDC resources on how to clean and disinfect schools.

 - Wash hands for 20 seconds.
 Washing hands often under clean, running water can help prevent the spread of germs.
 For more guidance see the CDC: When and How to Wash Your Hands.
 If you cannot wash your hands, use alcohol-based hand sanitizer with at least 60-95% alcohol.

 - Well-Visit follow ups.
 Vaccinations are an important tool to help stop the spread of disease.
 COVID-19 vaccines are now available for individuals 6 months old and above.
-Find a COVID-19 vaccine near you.

-Get your free smart thermometer!
+See the Nurse to Get your FREE smart thermometer!